geopandas/dask-geopandas/doc/source/index.md

 ## Install

-Dask-GeoPandas depends on Dask, GeoPandas and PyGEOS.
+Dask-GeoPandas depends on Dask and GeoPandas.
+In addition, it also requires either Shapely >= 2.0, or the PyGEOS package.
 We recommend installing via `conda` or `mamba` from the `conda-forge` channel but you can also install it from PyPI.

 ```sh
 conda install dask-geopandas -c conda-forge